 - number of animals in each livestock class

 - average liveweight of each livestock class

 - nitrate lick block consumption, and

 - consumption of non-protein nitrogen that is not nitrate.

 Specialist skills

 It is important to feed nitrates and urea at safe levels, because overfeeding can cause toxicity and even death.
 It is recommended you seek independent advice for your situation.

-4.3 Soil carbon sequestration in agricultural systems
+4.3 Soil Methods